gregv12/fluxtion/examples/reference.md

 ## Introduction

-The set of examples that accompany the [documentation ](../overview/)are located in the main fluxtion code repo [here](https://github.com/v12technology/fluxtion/tree/master/examples/documentation-examples).
+The set of examples that accompany the [documentation](../overview/) are located in the main fluxtion code repo [here](https://github.com/v12technology/fluxtion/tree/master/examples/documentation-examples).

-to build the examples regenerating the fluxtion outputs use the following maven command:
+to build the examples regenerating the Fluxtion outputs use the following maven command:

 ```text
 cd examples/documentation-examples